midsbie/project-async/README.md

 # Project Async

-Project Async is a package designed to enhance file completion performance within Emacs, particularly for developers working with very large repositories.
-It achieves this by introducing asynchronous file completion to the `project-find-file` command, ensuring that Emacs remains responsive even when dealing with vast numbers of files.
+Project Async is a package designed to significantly enhance file completion performance within Emacs, particularly for developers working with very large repositories.
+It integrates seamlessly with Emacs' core `project` package by introducing asynchronous file completion to the `project-find-file` command, ensuring that Emacs remains responsive even when dealing with vast numbers of files.

 ## Features

 - The package overrides the standard `project-find-file-in` function, providing file completions via a background server process, resulting in faster and more responsive file searching.

-- The `project-async-mode` minor mode can be enabled globally, allowing seamless integration into your workflow without additional configuration after setup.
+- The `project-async-mode` global minor mode allows for seamless integration without additional configuration after setup.

 - Users can enable the minor mode and continue using `project-find-file` as usual, benefiting immediately from the asynchronous enhancements.